ZeroNerodaHero/USACO_Platinum_Contest/2020_01Jan/README.md

 The y location of cow i is changed with time t as this line: y[i] = a[i] - i * t.
 The journey length for cow i to word Qi is the **positive** t-coordinate of intersection of the two lines.
 But cow i can jump to other world to make the journey shorter.
 Thus we need to find another world for a smallest t-coordinate of intersection if possible.
 As all A[i] are distinct numbers, there are only two cases: A[Qi] < A[i] and A[Qi]> A[i].

-1. In case of A[Qi] < Ai, we should find a world **j** falling faster than **max((i-1), Qi)** to catch Qi if possible.
-First we sort all Ai in decreasing order.
-Then we maintain a set of worlds which fall faster.
-Then we can do binary search to find j.
+1. In case of A[Qi] < A[i], we should find a world **j** falling faster than **max((i-1), Qi)** to catch Qi at earliest time if possible.
+First we sort all A[i] in decreasing order.
+Then we maintain a set of worlds which fall faster in order.
+When we add one world i, the last world is removed from the set if it is not faster than the world i.
+In addtion, if the last one in the set does not intersect with world i earlier than the previous one (small t-coordinate of intersection), remove it.
+Then we can do binary search to find j in the same fasion.
 The answer is the t-coordinate of the intersection of line Qi and j.

 2. In case of A[Qi] > Ai, we should find a world falling slower to wait for Qi.

 This is actually a greedy algorithm.
-The [falling.cc](falling.cc) is somewhat similar to [Graham Scan Algorithm](https://github.com/ZeroNerodaHero/Competitive/blob/master/21-Convex-Hull/graham2.cpp) to build a convex hull.
+For case 1, we find that all the points in the set always construct a lower convex hull while they construct an upper convex hull in case 2.
+The [falling.cpp](falling.cpp) is somewhat similar to [Graham Scan Algorithm](https://github.com/ZeroNerodaHero/Competitive/blob/master/21-Convex-Hull/graham2.cpp) to build a convex hull.